emiryalcinkaya/transcriptor/README.md

 🚀 Usage
-1. Install Whisper:
+1. Install Whisper.
-  pip install openai-whisper
-  pip install torch

 2. Put your audio file in the same folder.

-3. Run the script:
+3. Run the script.
-  python3 transcriber.py

 5. Your transcript will be saved automatically.

 ⚙️ Optional

-Force a specific language:
+Force a specific language.
-  language="tr"  # or "en", "de", etc.

 📄 License